-Bothwell, Dorr Hodgson,
+Bothwell, Dorr Hodgson

 Painter, Muralist, Printmaker

-Collection Summary: An interview of Dorr Bothwell conducted 1965 Feb.
-27, by Mary Fuller McChesney, for the Archives of American Art.
+Collection Summary: An interview of Dorr Bothwell conducted 1965 February 27, by Mary Fuller McChesney, for the Archives of American Art.
 Bothwell describes her education and art training in San Francisco; painting for the Public Works of Art Project; Federal Art Project murals in Los Angeles; effects of the federal projects on her artistic development; and friends and colleagues Grace Clements, Lorser Feitelson, and Stanton Macdonald-Wright.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.

 - A transcript of this interview appears below.